 What do we do every time we’re about to cross a road and there’s a car approaching?
 We look into the driver’s eyes and we think: Oh, he sees me, I’m safe.
 Or he doesn’t, and I’m not.
 We make this conclusion because we know that he or she is human and we think alike.
 We know how he would react because we know how we would react.

 But what if the next time you’re about to cross a road and the car is approaching there are no eyes to look into?
 What if it’s a self driving car?
 You cannot make eye contact with an algorithm.
-And you may wanna think about these kind of scenarios because they are much closer than what we think.
+And you may want to think about these kind of scenarios because they are much closer than what we think.

 Soon, self driving, fully autonomous cars will be occupying our roads.
 And instead of humans behind the wheel there are these powerful AI driven machines.
 They make sense of the complex world.
 And they make split second decisions we bet our lives on.